Otak-otak: Regional varieties

-Peranakan-style otak-otak (Malay: otak-otak Nyonya) from the northern Malaysian state of Penang is prepared with a mixture of ground fish, eggs, herbs, wrapped in banana leaf before steaming.
+Peranakan-style otak-otak (Malay: otak-otak Nyonya) from the northern Malaysian state of Penang is prepared with a mixture of ground fish, eggs, and herbs, wrapped in banana leaves before steaming.

+In the Philippines, Tausūg people created utak-utak made of shredded tuna meat mixed with spices and grated coconut, then fried in vegetable oil.

 Similar dishes

-A type of delicacy similar to otak-otak from the Malaysian state of Terengganu is called sata.
+A dish similar to otak-otak from the Malaysian state of Terengganu is called sata.
 A similar Indonesian dish employing banana leaf is called pepes.
 Other types of otak-otak include dishes called pais ikan, botok that are made of fish paste cooked in banana leaves.

-The northern Philippine province of Pangasinan has a similar delicacy called tupig, which is cooked in the same manner as otak-otak, though tupig is sweetened.
-A thick batter made of glutinous rice flour (known locally as galapong) coconut strips, coconut milk, sugar and nuts is wrapped in banana leaves, and then grilled over coals.
+The northern Philippine province of Pangasinan has a similar dish called tupig, which is cooked in the same manner as otak-otak, though tupig is sweetened.
+A thick batter made of glutinous rice flour (known locally as galapong), coconut strips, coconut milk, sugar and nuts is wrapped in banana leaves, and then grilled over coals.